OceanLabs/Android-Print-SDK/docs/push_notifications.md

 ### Call the GCM registration service from your app

-The ```GCMRegistrationService``` class in the *Kite-GCM* module takes care of obtaining a Google Cloud Messaging token, and registering it with the Kite servers.
+The `GCMRegistrationService` class in the *Kite-GCM* module takes care of obtaining a Google Cloud Messaging token, and registering it with the Kite servers.

-Where appropriate in your app, start the registration service as follows:
+Where appropriate in your app (we recommend doing it right at application startup in your main activity), start the registration service as follows:

 ```
 GCMRegistrationService.start( this );